AlinRenit/YT-DownloaderCSI/README.md

 ## 🔔 Note

-📌 This application is developed by **CSI-VIT** and downloads videos in your chosen quality.\
+📌 This application is doesn't support or encourage piracy of any means.
 📌 Please ensure you have **permission** to download any content before using this tool.

 ---